Bobby Wagner: 2021

 In the 2021 season, Wagner finished with one sack, 170 total tackles (93 solo), one interception, five passes defended, and one forced fumble.
 Following the 2021 season, Wagner was named second-team All-Pro which ended his five-season streak of first-team All-Pro selections.
 He earned an eighth consecutive Pro Bowl nomination.
 He was ranked 29th by his fellow players on the NFL Top 100 Players of 2022.

 On March 9, 2022, Wagner was released after 10 seasons with the Seahawks.

 Los Angeles Rams

 Wagner signed a five-year contract worth up to $65 million with the Los Angeles Rams on March 31, 2022.

-In the 2022 season, Wagner recorded six sacks, 140 total tackles, two interceptions, and five passes defended in 17 games and starts.
+Playing and starting in all 17 games for the Rams, Wagner recorded six sacks, 140 total tackles, two interceptions, and five passes defended as L.A. fell to a 5-12 record the year after winning Super Bowl LVI.
 Following the 2022 season, Wagner was named second-team All-Pro for a second year in a row.
 He was ranked 62nd by his fellow players on the NFL Top 100 Players of 2023.
 The Rams released Wagner for salary cap reasons on February 23, 2023.